-The noexec feature is known to work on SunOS, Solaris, \BSD, Linux, IRIX, Tru64 UNIX, MacOS X, HP-UX 11.x and AIX 5.3 and above.
+The intercept feature is known to work on Solaris, \BSD, Linux, macOS, HP-UX 11.x and AIX 5.3 and above.
 It should be supported on most operating systems that support the LD\PRELOAD environment variable.
 Check your operating system's manual pages for the dynamic linker (usually ld.so, ld.so.1, dyld, dld.sl, rld, or loader) to see if LD\PRELOAD is supported.
+It is not supported when sudo's SELinux RBAC support is in use due to a fundamental incompatibility.